samjaninf/stribe-one/sharetribe/README.md

 ## Payments

+PayPal and Stripe are the two available payment gateways integrated.

 PayPal payments are only available on marketplaces hosted at [Sharetribe.com](https://www.sharetribe.com) due to special permissions needed from PayPal.
 We hope to add support for PayPal payments to the open source version of Sharetribe in the future.

+Stripe can be used in the open-source alternative, as long as your country and currency are supported.

+### Enable Stripe

+Starting from release 7.2.0, Stripe is supported.

+Stripe API keys will be encrypted when stored so it is important to configure your own random encryption key.
+You should fill the `app_encryption_key` variable in the `config/config.yml` file with a long random string, unique to your project.

+Stripe can be configured from the admin panel, in the "Payment settings" section.
+Instructions on how to get Stripe API keys can be found there.

+If Stripe isn't automatically enabled in the admin panel after upgrading to 7.2.0, you should run the following commands in your Rails console, where `<ID>` is your marketplace ID (probably `1`):
+`TransactionService::API::Api.processes.create(community_id: <ID>, process: :preauthorize, author_is_seller: true)`
+and
+`TransactionService::API::Api.settings.provision(community_id: <ID>, payment_gateway: :stripe, payment_process: :preauthorize, active: true)`.

 ## Versioning